nguyenhuuphuoc1996/CFS/README.md

-# This is the implementation of CFS
+# This is the simple implementation of CFS
+# The purposes is to simulate how tasks are perform under multi-task theory